evanseitz/seam-nn/README.md

 ### Examples

-**Google Colab examples** for applying SEAM on previously-published deep learning models are available at the following links:
+**Google Colab examples** for applying SEAM on previously-published deep learning models are available at the links below.

 *Note: Due to memory requirements for calculating distance matrices, Colab Pro may be required for examples using hierarchical clustering at their current settings.*